 - High-Carb foods.
 Pastas, breads and potatoes – all the things found at social gatherings and holiday gatherings – are made of refined carbohydrates.
 They contribute to mood swings and fatigue in the non-menopausal population, so you can imagine what they do for women in menopause.
 Try to use whole-grain options whenever possible and/or serve yourself smaller portions so you don’t regret it later.

 - Alcohol.
-A glass of red wine in the evening is fine and experts tell us it’s good for us both physiologically and emotionally.
+A glass of red wine in the evening is fine and can be beneficial both physiologically and emotionally.
 However, two or more drinks per day is not healthy and can significantly increase your hot flashes, mood swings and fatigue.
 Try to cut your alcohol ration down a bit if you are experiencing an adverse reaction to menopause.
 One way to do this is to mix wine spritzers with sparkling water, or use half-shots of your favorite liquor, so you can stretch “one” drink into two or more.

 Conversely, there are plenty of delicious foods that can actually help you whether the menopause storm.
 These include things like:

 - Whole-grain pastas, breads and brown rice.
 They make you feel full longer and are better at balancing your blood-sugar levels.